-Ecstasy use was only indicated as a primary substance in the KwaZulu Natal and Gauteng region at <1% (Table 2).
-Rates for ecstasy as primary or secondary substance of use were also very low (<1%) across sites, except for the GT region (1%) (Table 6).
-Ecstasy was indicated as a secondary substance of use only in EC (1%), GT (<1%), KZN (1%) and WC (1%).
+Ecstasy use was only indicated as a primary substance in the Western Cape region at <1% (Table 2).
+Rates for ecstasy as primary or secondary substance of use were also very low (<1%) across sites.
+(Table 6).
+Ecstasy was indicated as a secondary substance of use in EC (1%), and GT, WC, NR, and KZN (<1%) only.

-The proportion of individuals reporting MA ('TIK') as their primary substance of use was highest in the WC (31%), followed by GT (24%) and the EC (23%).
+The proportion of individuals reporting MA ('TIK') as their primary substance of use was highest in the WC (34%), followed by GT (26%) and the EC (15%).
 Admissions for treatment of MA use was lowest in KZN at 3% (Table 2).

 The national average age of individuals reporting MA as their primary drug of use was 29 years.
-Average age ranged between 26 (EC and NR) and 34 years (WC) (Table 4).
-Nationally, males (83%) represented the group with the highest rates for MA admissions compared to
+Average age ranged between 26 (EC) and 34 years (WC) (Table 4).
+Nationally, males (83%) represented the group with the highest rates for MA admissions compared to females (17%); this trend has been sustained for the last few reporting periods.
+Males were also in the majority for MA admissions regionally, ranging from 63% in the WC to 90% in the GT and CR respectively.
+The WC had the highest proportion (37%) of females admitted for MA use compared to other regions.